Employer of Record

 • Evidence of payment for application fees

-• Passport copies of the employee with relevant travel details
+• Passport copies of the employee and supporting identity documents

 Application Process

-The work visa application process involves several key steps:
+The work authorization process involves several key steps:

 Key Considerations